Pyrdacor/Ambermoon/Disks/German/readme.txt

 - Fixed "ENKEL" to "ENKELKIND" in testament to work for female chars as well.
 - A spider in the bandit's cellar did not move previously.
 This is fixed now.
 - Fixed automap wall display glitch in hill caves and beast cave.
 - The monsters in Gadlon cellar 1 now are active on the map (previously due to a bug they were   behind the outside walls).
 - Chris' boots are no longer broken but instead identified at start.
 - Flying disc is not broken anymore in the chest in the Thalion office.
 - Wrong tiles on Morag surface fixed around coordinate 0,0.
 - Female Tornak now grants 650 Exp instead of 0.
 - Fixed "IST SIND" to "SIND" for a text of Baron Karsten in Newlake.
-- The item Topaz was renamed to Topas as it's the correct german name and it is also referenced this way in Kire's message.
+- The item Topaz was renamed to Topas at it's the correct german name and it is also referenced   this way in Kire's message.

 Changes in 1.10